geigr/ipytone/docs/getting_started.md

 osc.stop()
 ```

-Although it is working, this solution may is not optimal:
+Although it is working, this solution is not optimal:

 - the Python interpreter is blocked while the frequency of the oscillator is
   updated (although there might be ways to make it non-blocking)